confidential-containers/confidential-containers/quickstart.md

 `dnf install ansible-core`, and the Ansible `docker_container` module, which you can get using `ansible-galaxy colection install community.docker`.

-:information_source: You can also use a Kind or Minikube cluster with containerd runtime to try out the CoCo stack for development purposes.
+> **Note** You can also use a Kind or Minikube cluster with containerd runtime to try out the CoCo stack for development purposes.

 ## Prerequisites